Skip to content

 • Notice how you are relating to the experience of being upset.
 The goal is to not hold onto experience, push it away, or escape from it, but rather to simply be with, open to, and receive it.

 • The primary goal in relating to emotional experience is for feelings to be felt more completely so that release and letting go can happen.
 Mindful awareness of emotional experience is key, but at the same time it should be understood that letting go is not something that happens all at once.
-It occurs in stages through a process called “working through”.
+It occurs in stages through a process called “working through.”

 • It may not be skillful to just name emotions if in so doing you relate to your emotions like symptoms of a disease you are trying to cure or problem you are trying to get rid of.
 The frame in which you hold emotional experience is important!

 • Emotional reactivity is grounded in our interpersonal (relational) matrix of connection.
-It is not possibly to deeply understand Self without also understanding Other.
+It is not possible to deeply understand Self without also understanding Other.
 Psychological understanding of the dynamics between us is also very helpful.

 • “Inquiring Deeply” about your emotional experience means to consciously engage your experience (on and off the cushion) with the attitude of delving into it, feeling whatever it is more fully and inviting it to reveal itself.
 More than simply mindfulness of the moment, deep inquiry explores the meanings and messages conveyed by your emotional experience.